ZzeZzofas/FC-ABSS/journal.md

 3. Estimate bacterial uptake of nutrients when oxygen levels shift.
 4. Test overall purification efficiency across several 48-hour cycles.

 I also defined the simulation environment: tanks of different volumes (from 10L up to 50L) and varying aeration levels.
-I imagined what it would look like in real life — maybe even outdoors, under a greenhouse roof — but for now, I kept things digital.
+I imagined what it would look like in real life, maybe, under a greenhouse roof, but for now, I kept things digital.

-It felt more like planning an experiment I’d run in my garage than any formal “project.”
-I even laughed at how messy my block diagrams turned out — crooked arrows, labels squeezed into corners.
+It felt more like planning an experiment I’d run in my garage than any hand-made prototype i made before.
+I even laughed at how messy my block diagrams turned out, crooked arrows, labels squeezed into corners.
 Still, I felt good about having a foundation.

 ---